How to fill your Workout Sandbags filler bags

 Work out with the bag and add or remove sand to adjust the looseness of the sand.
 But remember, the whole purpose of sandbag training is to have a loose, shifting bag of sand.
 So keep the bag loose to maximize the benefits of sandbag training.

-Here's how to fill both your 1000D filler bags and your ballistic nylon all-in-one Snake bags:
+Here's how to fill your ballistic nylon filler bags:

 Just like filling the contractor bags, use sand that is CLEAN and DRY for filling filler and snake bags.
 You can either buy it in 50# bags from a home center or go to a nearby beach, riverbank, or desert.
 If using sand from those or other outdoor locations, be sure it is CLEAN and DRY.
 To get dry sand, obviously go to get it after a dry spell.
 Then use a shovel and take only the top few inches of the sand.
 Wet sand will be deeper.
 Clean sand is not as important as with the contractor bags above, but still take out any sticks or pebbles.

-Any size snake or filler bag can be filled with rubber mulch pellets, which will give about half the weight of the same volume of sand.
+Any size filler bag can be filled with rubber mulch pellets, which will give about half the weight of the same volume of sand.
 It is available at home centers also.

 1 Roll the top end back with its hook/loop closure over on itself to make a "collar".